 - And having gone onwards a little way, He was falling on the ground and was praying that if it’s possible, the hour might pass away from Him.

 - And He was saying: “Abba,3“Abba” is a Greek form of the Hebrew word for father.
 It is a term of greater closeness and familiarity than “father”, though the degree of closeness is widely debated.
 Some think “Papa” or “Daddy” is appropriate, while others say that’s is too familiar and prefer “Dad” or perhaps “Pa”.
 Some of the latter group prefer to render as an adjective and would translate it “dear father”.
 Father, all things are possible for you.
 Remove this cup from Me, but not what I desire, but what you desire.”

 - And He comes and finds them sleeping, and He says to Peter: “Simon, are you sleeping?
 Weren’t you strong enough to watch for one hour?”

-- “Be watching and praying so you won’t enter into temptation.
+- “Keep watch and pray so you won’t enter into temptation.
 The spirit is indeed willing, but the flesh is weak.”

 - And having departed again He prayed, saying the same words.

 - And having come again, He found them sleeping because their eyes were burdened.
 And they hadn’t known how they should answer Him.

 - And He comes a third time and says to them: “You’re still sleeping and resting?
 That’s enough.
 The hour has come.
 Behold, the Son of Man is betrayed into the hands of sinful men.